 During the Brexit referendum in 2016, the UK as a whole decided to leave the European Union, but most London constituencies voted for remaining.

-Since 2016 Sadiq Khan is the mayor of London, the first Muslim mayor of a major Western capital.
+The mayor since 2016 has been Sadiq Khan, the first Muslim mayor of a major Western capital.

 In 2017, London hosted the World Championships in Athletics for the first time.

-In 2017, London was ranked as the top city for luxury store openings.
+In 2017, London was ranked the top city for luxury store openings.

 In 2017, Tramlink carried over 29 million people.